Ben Seewald: Duggar Husband Campaigns Against Movie Depicting God As Black Woman

 In this case, however, Ben cites someone who does complain about the visual representation of God in the movie.
 Challies asserts that his problem is with any human playing the role of God, saying this diminishes a viewer’s understanding of that holy being.

 Though Challies does not, in this piece, mention a problem specifically with the portrayal of God as female and African American (and later Asian), his review of the book expresses a stronger feeling about this.
-After describing the depiction of the Holy Trinity in the novel, he indicates this would be enough to ruin the narrative:
+After describing the depiction of the Holy Trinity in the novel, he indicates this would be enough to ruin the narrative.

 So, while the pastor Ben Seewald cites for reasons not to watch The Shack isn’t mentioning the gender and ethnicity of the God characters in his reason for not reviewing the movie, he has certainly suggested previously that this is a problem with the story.